Find out your rights when cancelling a continuous payment authority and what to do if your bank does not allow you to do this.

 If you give a company the long number across your debit or credit card and authorise it to regularly take money out of your account, you probably have a continuous payment authority.

 If you have ever had one of these payments set up and then struggled to cancel it, you should be aware that you have the right to cancel through your card issuer and to complain if it does not do so.
-See how to cancel other types of payments.

 How continuous payment authorities work